hubts/nestjs-prisma-hasura-postgres-backend/FEATURES.md

         -   Enums & Models: base DTO, entity, interface for each model (can be used to implement domain easily) are implemented.
         -   Util: random generator, hash crypt (for password) have been implemented.
     -   Package 'morgan' has been imported to see http request in log.

+-   2022-12-28
+    -   HealthCheck
+        -   Http and database checks are implemented.
+    -   Decorator
+    -   Error/HttpExceptionFilter is used to handler errors.